-Typically the first symptoms are a headache, sometimes with nausea.
-If your body reacts relatively well to altitude and don’t climb too high, these should be the only symptoms you will have.
+Typically the first symptoms are a headache, and sometimes nausea.
+If your body reacts relatively well to altitude and you don’t climb too high, these should be the only symptoms you will have.

 What Does Altitude Sickness Feel Like?

-If you go for a hike or a trek in high altitude without being properly acclimatized, you may feel things like:
+If you go for a hike or a trek at high altitude without being properly acclimatized, you may feel things like:

 - Fatigue / low strength, low energy